khadorkin/bazr/README.md

 npm run build:schema && npm run relay
 ```

-And the development server for the client with:
+Once the relay assets are generated, you can start the client development server with:

 ```bash
 npm run client